katherynisabell/Oscar/README.md

 - [ ] `git clone` Clone repo <br>

-# Setting up your code
+# Setting up your code :nerd_face:

 - [ ] Go to files and open the cloned repo + CD into cloned repo <br>
 - [ ] Use `touch add app.js` where the node stuff will go and `touch index.html` where web page content will go (show user code snippet)<br>